 - Parkinson’s disease

-Small improvements in these conditions have been noted in some cases, although there is insufficient evidence to recommend them as a therapeutic choice.
-The diet may also be protective in patients with traumatic brain injury, stroke and cancer.
+Small improvements in these conditions have been noted in some cases, although there is insufficient evidence to recommend this diet as a therapeutic choice.
+The ketogenic diet may also be protective in patients with traumatic brain injury, stroke, and cancer.

 The ketogenic diet is contraindicated in patients with the following health conditions: